INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-09/GINSubcommitteeMeetingMinutes.md

 See GitHub issues here https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues.

-1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/14 has been closed, as it has been superseeded by a program of work that is being discussed at this meeting.
+1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/14 has been closed, as it has been superseded by a program of work that is being discussed at this meeting.
-1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/13 has been closed, as it has been superseeded by a program of work that is being discussed at this meeting.
+1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/13 has been closed, as it has been superseded by a program of work that is being discussed at this meeting.
 1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/12 has been closed, as it has been completed and written up here: https://github.com/INTERMAGNET/wg-www-gins-data-formats/tree/master/ImagMQTT.
 1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/11 has been closed, as we were unsure what actions were being proposed.
 1. Issue https://github.com/INTERMAGNET/wg-www-gins-data-formats/issues/10 has been closed, as we believe there is nothing further to add.